anthony2025/react-simon/NOTES.md

 * Redux
 * Testing

-* consider constants
 * Readme
-* separate game logic on another component
+* make things smaller
+* figure out what to do with things not in state